modir/laminas-book/README.md

 In the first step I would like to resolve as many problems as possible.
 In the next step I would like to modernize the code and make everything type safe as it should be these days with PHP 8.x.

+The old book had other languages as well but while going through it I have seen that most of them have only one or two chapters.
+At the moment it is better to focus on the english version.
+The book can still be translated later with e.g. Google translate once the english version is in a good stable state.

 I welcome everyone to give feedback about the book.
 Helping hands are welcome.